Marcelle enjoys preparing delicious meals for family and friends. She especially loves creating original, plant-based, vegan recipes.

-To roast the beets, simply peel, dice, and roast in a pre-heated 375 degree oven for about 20 to 25 minutes.
+To roast the beets, simply peel, dice, and roast in a pre-heated 375°F oven for about 20 to 25 minutes.
 Line a baking sheet with parchment paper and as an option, drizzle a small amount of extra virgin olive oil onto the diced beets.
-Cool the beets slightly before finely chopping in your food processor.
+Cool the beets slightly before finely chopping them in your food processor.

 - 1 or 2 cloves raw garlic